National road 9 (Poland)

 National Road 9 (Droga krajowa 9) a route belonging to the Polish national roads network.
 It runs from Radom, to Rzeszów.
 The route is part of the international European route E371.
 In Radom the road shares a part with the National Road 12, and in Opatów with the National Road 74.
 It is the only one-digit numbered national road for which there are no plans to build an expressway or motorway.

+Before 2014, road 9 continued from Rzeszów to the Slovak border in Barwinek.
+This section is now part of road 19.